European Community Whole Vehicle Type Approval (ECWVTA)

 Essentially, a type can best be viewed as a range of vehicles, which share a set of fundamental characteristics (these are described in the Directive at Section B of Annex II)

-In multi-stage type approval, where the vehicle is built in more than one stage, such as a manufacturer building a chassis cab and a body builder/converter adding a tipper body, the body builder/converter will need to get a type approval corresponding to each of the base vehicle manufacturer's chassis types.
-However, many areas of a vehicle are not covered by type approval and as such will not have an impact on the 'type', for example, (generally) the bodywork on a truck will not affect the type, so it is possible to include box vans, curtainsiders, tippers and flatbeds on the same approval and it may not matter if other equipment (such as cranes, etc.) were fitted.
+In multi-stage type approval, where the vehicle is built in more than one stage, such as a manufacturer building a chassis cab and a body builder/converter adding a tipper body, the body builder/converter will need to get a type approval corresponding to each of the base vehicle manufacturer’s chassis types.
+However, many areas of a vehicle are not covered by type approval and as such will not have an impact on the ‘type’, for example, (generally) the bodywork on a truck will not affect the type, so it is possible to include box vans, curtainsiders, tippers and flatbeds on the same approval.

 The approval process can seem daunting but there are organisations on hand to support you.
 VCA is the UK type approval authority and can provide the practical help you need.
 VCA can also provide support with quality systems issues too, providing a "one stop" service.
 If you feel that EC type approval is best for you and you want to know more, you can contact the experts at VCA using either of the following: